hcu-cml/bootstrap-HistoricalMap/README.md

 [**Jan-Henrik Haunert**](https://www.igg.uni-bonn.de/geoinfo/en/team/haunert),
 [**Youness Dehbi**](https://www.hcu-hamburg.de/en/youness-dehbi),

-Which proposes a novel method for historical map generation that utilizes state-of-the-art deep generative models, specifically Generative Adversarial Networks (GANs) and Stable Diffusion.
+which proposes a novel method for historical map generation and land-cover segmentatio that utilizes state-of-the-art deep generative models, specifically Generative Adversarial Networks (GANs) and Stable Diffusion (SD).
 Our method accepts arbitrary vector data as input to synthesize historical maps in diverse cartographic styles.
-In addition to historical maps, it generates corresponding semantic class annotations for land cover classes that can be used as ground-truth training data for deep learning models.
+In addition to historical maps, it generates corresponding land-cover ground truth that are used as training data for supervised learning approaches.

-We showcase our method’s effectiveness by generating historical-style maps of Berlin via style transfer from an original historical map corpus.
-The predicted land cover classes, historical maps, and styled OSM data can be explored in our interactive web viewer: http://88.198.55.211/map/
+We showcase our method’s effectiveness by generating historically-styled maps via style transfer from an real historical map corpus (in this work Straube maps).
+The land-cover predictions, real historical maps, modern vector data (OSM) and style-transferred historical maps can be explored in our interactive [web viewer.](https://www.cml.hcu-hamburg.de/demos/historicalMaps-bootstrapping/viewer/)

 ## Domain-adaptive semantic segmentation
 Use the segmentation model implementation available at https://github.com/hcu-cml/SCGCN-histMap-segmentation.